oracle-livelabs/goldengate/ogg-core/intro/intro.md

   * Add a Replicat process

 ### Prerequisites
-* The following are required to complete this lab:
+The following are required to complete this lab:
-    * Prior knowledge of using Linux command-line options and Oracle WebLogic Server
+    * Prior knowledge of using Linux command-line options
-    * Prior knowledge of Database basic concepts
+    * Prior knowledge of basic database concepts
-* Ensure that you have a multitenant database set up.

 Watch this short video on adding Database Credentials, Extract, and Replicat Processes in Oracle GoldenGate Microservices on MySQL database: